 While one of the defining characteristics of PCOST is the emphasis on empirical research, we welcome all activities attempting to better understand the challenges confronting the public as they try to make sense of developments in science and technology.
 We are committed to the design of effective interfaces with stakeholders from all areas of society.

 Some of the interface between the humanities and social sciences with science and technology has been characterized as blame-ladened, historically and anthropologically descriptive, and data free.
 Communities in science and technology have been reluctant to embrace the humanities and social sciences as partners in scientific inquiry because too many times the communities in science and technology perceive humanists and some social scientists as overly judgmental and presumably unwilling to assist in designing solutions.

 Almost by definition, engineers are solution generators and it is difficult for them, as for almost all of us, to shoulder all the sins of the past associated with the fields we represent.

 Communities in science and technology need to have nag-free dialogues for the relationship to be productive.
 In addition, science and technology prefers qualitative and quantitative research methodologies that produce data that is more inferential than descriptive in nature.
 Indeed, the methodologies of science and technology are heavily biased toward data generation.
 Communication with communities of science and technology using the languages and geographies of their world may be the best way to interface productively with them.
 Our goal is to reach across this divide and bring science and engineers to the table by discussing issues in a language they are more accustomed to using themselves.

-Following that, PCOST will solicit support from the National Science Foundation and other government as well as private grant-funding organizations to support PCOST as a national center at which social science research on science and technology is undertaken.
+PCOST is currently soliciting support from the National Science Foundation and other government as well as private grant-funding organizations.
+This ongoing support positions PCOST as a national center at which social science research on science and technology is undertaken.